13: Vacuity

 This snow was more like drab, gray sludge, though.

 N sighed, exhaust clouding the air.
 Faintly, his breath smelled of oil.
 Well, not quite oil, more like… smoke?
 Oil smelled sweetly inviting, and disassembly drones didn’t smell nearly as good.
-Well, V smelled good, but – what was he trying to say?
+Well, V smelled nice, but — what was he trying to say?

 J had put it best.
 She’s better, after all.
 “Stealth is the first thing to go.
 Holding your breath is a luxury.
 Even a worker can smell spent oil on your exhaust.
-When you’re warm and clear, you can keep it in.
+When you’re in the warm & clear, you can keep it in.
 Try that with mild heat, and you’ll hit the next stage of overheating before the end of the hunt.
 Got it, moron?
 Don’t make me remind you to breathe again.”

-Mild heat meant more than needing to breathe.
+Brazen thirst meant more than needing to breathe.
 Inner coils kept their EM field emissions tamped down, but those ate current.
 Start overheating, and power management systems turned off the shielding, and all of their electromagnetic presence spilled forth.

 Worker drones didn’t have half the senses of disassembly drones.
 But they could still feel when a hungry predator was nearby.